StrikingLoo/strikingloo.github.io/wiki-articles/writing/essays.md

 date: 2020-11-24
 description: "Quotes and advice on writing non-fiction.
 Especially about essays."
 ---
-From (LeanAnki, Zettelkasten Method)[https://leananki.com/zettelkasten-method-smart-notes/], I see he has this simple method for essay writing:
+From [LeanAnki, Zettelkasten Method](https://leananki.com/zettelkasten-method-smart-notes/), I see he has this simple method for essay writing:
 - Write about a problem in detail.
 - Write about the solution.